jochembroekhoff/CDMLLoader/README.md

 > The key in the lang files is composed like this: `app.MOD_ID.APP_ID.value.RAWVALUE`.
 > So in this case CDMLLoader tries to load the i18n value of `app.mymod.myapp.value.labelText`.
 >
-> Please note that Notifications the only _unsupported_ part is.
-In the future, you will be able
-> to use the i18n notation there too.
+> Note: Notifications are translated on the client which opens the application, this means that when you send a
+> notification to another player whose client is set to a different language, the text is displayed in the language of
+> the client that instantiated the notification.

 _To be continued._